apache/kafka/README.md

     ./bin/zookeeper-server-start.sh config/zookeeper.properties
     ./bin/kafka-server-start.sh config/server.properties

->Since ZooKeeper is planned to be removed in Apache Kafka 4.0, the docker image only support running in KRaft mode
+>Since ZooKeeper mode is already deprecated and planned to be removed in Apache Kafka 4.0, the docker image only supports running in KRaft mode

 ### Cleaning the build ###
     ./gradlew clean